-Steven M. Demar of Kaufman Rossin talks about his involvement in the community
+Steven Demar of Kaufman Rossin talks about his involvement with Make-A-Wish Foundation, whose mission is to grant the wish of every child diagnosed with a critical illness.

 Which organization are you involved in and what is its mission?

-I’m involved with Make-A-Wish Foundation.
-The organization fulfills the wishes of children between the ages of 2-and-a-half to 18 years with life-threatening diseases, such as leukemia and cancer.
-Make-A-Wish Foundation is a national organization, and I’m involved with its Southern Florida chapter.
+Make-A-Wish Foundation is a national organization, and I am involved with its Southern Florida chapter.
+The organization fulfills the wishes of children between the ages of 2-and-a-half and 18 years old with life-threatening diseases, such as leukemia and other cancers.

 Tell us about your role with Make-A-Wish Foundation.

-I am the former chairman of the board and treasurer of the organization.
-I have been involved and presently take on a fundraising and advisory role.
-I have also been involved as a wish granter.
+I am currently in a fundraising and advisory role.
+Previously, I was the chairman of the board and treasurer of the organization.
+I have been involved in several aspects, including as a wish granter.

 What prompted you to get involved with Make-A-Wish Foundation?